 Two large cupholders sit right in front of the gear lever, which can make them difficult to reach, but each front door has enough pockets to accept a 1.0-liter bottle and more.
 The glovebox is also a good size, but the front armrest is optional.
 Keep in mind that going for the optional espresso machine add-on will take away available space in the center console, as this is where the coffee machine must be inserted and operated.

-Fiat 500L Suspension and Ride Comfort
+Suspension And Ride Comfort

 Wheel sizes of 500 liters range from 15-inch steel wheels on the entry-level Pop Star model to 16-inch alloy wheels on the Lounge model, while 17-inch alloys are optional.
 The off-road-oriented 500L Cross model gets 17in alloys as standard and doesn’t worry it doesn’t matter which wheels you choose, the ride is firm.